nicehash/NiceHashMiner/README.md

 - **Windows** 7 or newer operating system **64-bit**
 - **[Note: Windows 10 is recommended and will provide you a much better user experience]**
-- For CPU mining a modern CPU with SSE2 support
+- For CPU mining a modern CPU with AES support
 - For AMD mining any AMD GPU with OpenCL support
 - For NVIDIA mining any NVIDIA GPU with Compute capability (SM) 3.0 or newer
 - **up-to-date patches** for OS